 Our Bylaws provide that our Board of Directors shall consist of no less than three and no more than eleven members with the exact number to be fixed by our Board of Directors.
-Effective May 22, 2017, our Board of Directors fixed the number of directors at eight and we currently have eight directors.
-As Ronald M. Faris is retiring from the Board of Directors at the Annual Meeting, our Board of Directors has fixed the number of directors at seven, effective at the commencement of the Annual Meeting.
+Effective February 21, 2019, our Board of Directors fixed the number of directors at ten and we currently have ten directors.
+As Carol J. Galante has informed the Board of Directors that she does not intend to stand for re-election and is retiring from the Board of Directors immediately prior to the Annual Meeting, our Board of Directors has fixed the number of directors at nine, effective immediately prior to the commencement of the Annual Meeting.